-When a 7.6 magnitude earthquake

-hit Pakistan on October 8, 2005, TOKİ was ready to lend a hand
+When a 7.6 magnitude earthquake bit Pakistan on October 8, 2005 hit Pakistan on October 8, 2005, TOKİ was ready to lend a hand

 Taking a major part in the reconstruction of Muzafferabad, TOKİ built an administrative building, a building for the local college, a mosque, a conference and exhibition hall, a shopping center, sports gymnasium, guest house, two elementary schools, two dormitories and 192 houses.
 The Administration also helped modernize the entire city center through its infrastructure and landscaping projects.